RedHatGov/redhatgov.workshops/openshift_terraform/README.md

 ## Destroy

-**[NOTE]:** This hidden directory also contains the key pair for SSH access to instantiated host systems.
+**[NOTE]:** This hidden directory contains the key pair for SSH access to instantiated host systems.

 ```
 cd $(pwd)/.{{ default_domain }}